-The retain mass on another side of the wall exerts lateral force and overturning moment to the constructed wall, and thus the wall is needed to design to encounter such forces and moment and safely transfer it to ground strata.
+The retained mass on another side of these types of walls exerts lateral force and overturning moment to the constructed wall, and thus the wall is needed to design to encounter such forces and moment and safely transfer it to ground strata.

 The restoring forces and moment are either provided by self-weight (in case of gravity retaining wall) or by flexural strength of the wall ( cantilever and Counterfort retaining wall)

 Gravity walls restrain such forces only by their self-weight, so they are extremely massive in size.
 Thus, for space efficiency cantilever walls are constructed, in which such restrain is done by flexural strength and partial self-weight of the wall.

 Thus, such a wall has comparatively smaller dimensions (width) along with the provisions of the reinforcement bars.
 Cantilever walls are generally constructed for retaining height 10ft – 25ft of the elevation difference.